bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 ### Prerequisites:
 * Create a [Github.com](https://www.github.com/) account.
-* If you are applying or have applied to Lambda School, then set your account email to "public" in settings.
+* If you have applied or are currently applying to Lambda School, then set your account email to "public" in settings.
 * If you are on a Windows computer, you can install the [git-bash command terminal here](https://git-for-windows.github.io/).
 * If you are on a Mac, git is preinstalled.
 You can access it from your terminal by pressing ⌘+space and entering "terminal".
 (You can make sure that git is installed by typing "which git" and pressing enter; if a file path appears on your screen, you are good to go.
 In some cases, however, you may be directed to download the Xcode command line developer tools.
 If that is the case, follow the instructions to do so.)
 * If you are on a Linux machine, you may need to install git by accessing your terminal and entering "apt-get install git".